Enid Bennett: Personal life and death

 In 1918, Bennett married Fred Niblo.
 In 1922, she and Niblo had their first child, a daughter named Loris.
 A son, Peter, was born later that year, and another daughter, Judith, was born in 1928.
 Niblo died in 1948.
 In 1963, she married American film director Sidney Franklin.
 In later life, she resided in Malibu, California.

 Niblo and Bennett commissioned architect Wallace Neff to design their house on Angelo Drive, which they named Misty Mountain.
-It was completed in 1926 and sold by the couple to Jule C. Stein in 1940 after a decline in their fortunes.
+It was completed in 1926 and sold by the couple to Jules Stein in 1940 after a decline in their fortunes.

 On 14 May 1969, Bennett died at her home in Malibu, California, aged 75.